mirukucafe/nyankey/packages/foundkey-js/README.md

 - API requests
 - Streaming
 - Utility functions
-- Various Misskey type definitions
+- Various foundkey type definitions

 This library is designed to work with FoundKey.
 It should also work with Misskey 12+ but compatibility is not guaranteed.